The Taliban is targeting areas around key provincial capitals, looking for weak spots as foreign troops withdraw

 The attacks are largely focused on towns in provinces where the Taliban has had a strong presence for years.
-In Helmand, Zabul, Ghazni and Logar, the Taliban hold much of the rural territory, with urban centers as islands of government control.
+In Helmand, Zabul, Ghazni and Logar, the Taliban holds much of the rural territory, with urban centers as islands of government control.
 Recent militant attacks have allowed the fighters to encroach closer to those capitals, overtaking perimeter outposts and villages.

 Unlike other Taliban offensives in recent months, these have not triggered a barrage of heavy U.S. air support, according to eight local officials in those four provinces and others.
 In Helmand, the Taliban attacks followed the handover of a U.S. base to Afghan control.
 In Farah, a member of parliament said he began seeing an increase in Taliban attacks once American surveillance drones disappeared from the sky in recent months along with a small unit of U.S. forces stationed at a base there.